3MFConsortium/spec_core/3MF Core Specification.md

 # Chapter 3.
 3D Models

-The _model_, in this specification, refers to the object or objects to be ultimately created via 3D manufacturing processes as a single operation.
+The _model_, in this specification, refers to the object or objects to be created via 3D manufacturing processes as a single operation.
 It might include a single object, multiple homogenous objects, multiple heterogeneous objects, an object fully enclosed in another object, or multiple objects in an interlocked and inseparable _assembly_.
 A 3MF Document can be in an intermediate state in which none of the defined objects is yet ready to be manufactured, in which case no actual output object is expected.

 ## 3.1.
 Output Coordinate Space